Your credit report is not your credit score. That’s the first thing worth knowing.

 Scan for these things first:

-| Red Flag | What to Do |
+| Red Flag | What To Do |

 |---|---|